-In addition, we’ll give you some tips for training your workers on topics related to each of the sections.
-In doing that, we’ll provide some sample videos from our online safety training course library.
+In addition, we'll give you some tips for training your workers on topics related to each of the sections.

 The HazCom standard "is designed to ensure that employers and employees know about hazardous chemicals in the workplace and how to protect themselves."